algal/ALGReversedFlowLayout/README.md

 There are two ways to use the library in your project:

-1) Manually add the library files to your project
+1) Manually add the library files to your project:

    ALGReversedFlowLayout.h
    ALGReversedFlowLayout.m

 2) Using CocoaPods